Seven SFU Beedie alumni honoured in Business in Vancouver 2018 Forty Under 40 Awards

 Sep 26, 2018

-Six Beedie School of Business alumni were among the winners of Business in Vancouver magazine’s 2018 Forty under 40 Awards.
-The six SFU Beedie alumni honoured with awards are Benjamin Britton, Josh Carr-Hilton, Matias Marquez, Kylie McMullan, Dianne Sparrow and Denise Williams.
+Seven Beedie School of Business alumni were among the winners of Business in Vancouver magazine’s 2018 Forty under 40 Awards.
+The seven SFU Beedie alumni honoured with awards are Benjamin Britton, Josh Carr-Hilton, Graham Collings, Matias Marquez, Kylie McMullan, Dianne Sparrow and Denise Williams.
 The award recipients are from a wide range of SFU Beedie’s programs, with the undergraduate BBA, the MBA, Executive EMBA in Indigenous Business and Leadership and Invention to Innovation programs all represented.

 The winners will be celebrated at a gala event at the Vancouver Convention Centre on January 24, 2019.

 “It is wonderful to see our alumni going on to such great success and receiving recognition from the business community,” says Ali Dastmalchian, SFU Beedie’s Dean.
 “Our programs are designed to equip our students with the tools they need to thrive in business, and it is enormously encouraging to see them becoming innovative, inspirational business leaders in their respective fields.”

 Benjamin Britton is chief strategy officer and vice-president, business development, at Ionomr Innovations Inc, which designs, adapts, and manufactures advanced ion-exchange membranes.
 Britton was part of the inaugural cohort of Invention to Innovation, a one-year, part-time graduate certificate program designed to provide scientists and engineers with the tools they need to commercialize their inventions.